vanemmerik/cuepoints_markers_plugin/README.md

 ```
 120 Chapter name
 ```
-> **Note** If the plugin detects a chapter duration that is greater than the video duration the illegal chapter will be ignored.
+<div><p>If the plugin detects a chapter duration that is greater than the video duration the illegal chapter will be ignored.</p></div>

 Formats that will work:
 ```